The Chalet

 The MARK Centre Chalet is a peaceful space dedicated to slowing down and listening to God.

 We want a retreat to be possible for you.
-If cost presents a challenge please let us know.
+If cost presents a challenge please let us know in your booking request.

-To reserve any of our rooms or for more information:
+To inquire about a personal/group retreat or for more information:

 Or fill out the form below.